arrigon/KMS/README.md

 # KMS

 Welcome to the KMS script collection!
-In short, KMS clusters individuals according to thei genotypes.
+In short, KMS clusters individuals according to their genotypes.
 Any presence/ absence or SNP dataset is suitable for the analysis.
 Just contact me if you need further help.

 These scripts are provided to your convinience; and WITHOUT guarantee.
 If you use this script; please cite the following article: